LEOcoin (LC4) Price Hits $0.0462

-LEOcoin (CURRENCY:LC4) traded up 4.5% against the US dollar during the 24-hour period ending at 22:00 PM Eastern on September 2nd.
-LEOcoin has a market cap of $69,386.94 and approximately $344.00 worth of LEOcoin was traded on exchanges in the last 24 hours.
-One LEOcoin coin can now be purchased for about $0.0462 or 0.00000431 BTC on cryptocurrency exchanges.
-In the last week, LEOcoin has traded up 1.8% against the US dollar.
+LEOcoin (CURRENCY:LC4) traded up 4.5% against the dollar during the 1-day period ending at 17:00 PM Eastern on September 4th.
+LEOcoin has a total market cap of $69,386.94 and $344.00 worth of LEOcoin was traded on exchanges in the last 24 hours.
+One LEOcoin coin can currently be bought for approximately $0.0462 or 0.00000431 BTC on major exchanges.
+Over the last seven days, LEOcoin has traded 1.8% higher against the dollar.

 LEOcoin Profile